“Knowing your darkness is the best method for dealing with the darkness of other people.”

 Extraverted Intuition is the ability to see how one thing could lead to many complex alternatives.
 It sees limitless possibilities and potential outcomes.
 People who have proficient use of Extraverted Intuition (ENFPs and ENTPs) are extremely flexible and open-minded and regularly modify their viewpoints based on new information.

 The Difference Between Extraverted and Introverted Intuition

-INFJs have strong use of Introverted Intuition, which means they tend to be more single-minded in their focus, connecting all the dots to form one major conclusion or insight.
+INFJs have a strong use of Introverted Intuition, which means they tend to be more single-minded in their focus, connecting all the dots to form one major conclusion or insight.
 Once they have formed that insight and reflected on it, they hold to it very tightly.
 This gives the INFJ their characteristic resolve and belief in their revelations.
-Extraverted Intuitives tend to see many possibilities and insights, and are more frequently changing their mind about them.
+Extraverted Intuitives tend to see many possibilities and insights and are more frequently changing their minds about them.
 This makes them more open-minded, but while the INFJ is at risk of being called stubborn, the Extraverted Intuitive is at risk of never settling on a clear conclusion.